polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

 To start the validator nodes using the [raw sample chain specification file](https://docs.substrate.io/assets/tutorials/relay-chain-specs/raw-local-chainspec.json/){target=\_blank}, follow these steps:

-1. Download the raw chain specification file to a working directory on the local computer.
+1. Download the raw chain specification file to a working directory on the local computer

     For example, save the file as `raw-local-chainspec.json` in the `/tmp` directory.
 When starting the nodes, you’ll need to specify the path to the file in the commands.